Harbour Energy finds ‘marginal’ hydrocarbon accumulations in North Sea well

 It is worth reminding that several steps have been taken to align the enlarged portfolio, which came following the merger between Premier and Chrysaor, with Harbour’s strategy, including the decision not to proceed with the Sea Lion development in the Falkland Islands and to exit the group’s exploration licence interests in the Ceará Basin in Brazil and the Burgos Basin in Mexico.

-Harbour Energy revealed its decision to exit the Sea Lion project in September 2021 as it does not fit its corporate strategy.
+Harbour Energy revealed its decision to exit the Sea Lion project in September 2021 as it did not fit its corporate strategy.